Lessons Learned and Shared

 In the end those strong objections did not matter.
 After many years of political maneuvering the “powers that be” agreed that our “ecological gem” could be negotiated away.

 The controversy of using our Preserve State Parklands and our State Aquatic Preserves for the city of Port St. Lucie’s Crosstown Parkway (CTP) began heating up in the mid-1990s.
 The City envisioned a parkway extending from I95 all the way east to South Hutchinson Island.
-Due to CASLC’s organization of citizens and civic groups, and the ability of these folks to participate in truly open discussion, the proposed eastern most leg of the Crosstown Parkway, through the SPSP marshlands and the Indian River Lagoon Aquatic Preserve, was defeated in 2000.
+Members of the Alliance coordinated with citizens and civic groups and enabled folks to participate in truly open discussion.
+As a result the proposed eastern most leg of the Crosstown Parkway, through the SPSP marshlands and the Indian River Lagoon Aquatic Preserve, was defeated in 2000.

 The next strategy was to begin the Parkway from the west and work east.
 The Florida Department of Environmental Protection called for an Environmental Impact Statement (EIS) to be performed for the entire proposed route – from I-95 east to Hutchinson Island on the Atlantic Ocean.
 This comprehensive EIS would have more accurately reflected parkland and ecological consequences of the CTP.
 It was never done.